LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 .. figure:: figures/DisplayForm.png
 	:align: center

-	The form displaying the available SQL tables and options
+	The form displaying all of the available SQL fields and options

 .. note::
-	If there is only one user XML profile, or if the tool configuration file is configured to **not** allow the user to choose the XML profile, then the default XML profile will lead (if found).
+	If there is only one user XML profile, or if the tool configuration file is configured to **not** allow the user to choose the XML profile, then the default XML profile will lead automatically (if found).

 .. raw:: latex